 When Assistant Professor of Architecture Rachel Dickey says she has taught “all over the curriculum” since coming to the School of Architecture three years ago, she’s not exaggerating.
 Second and fourth year undergraduate studios, graduate studios, computational methods – all of these have been in her schedule.
 But her Spring 2020 seminar is no doubt the quirkiest: “Robots, Cyborgs, and Architecture.”

-Dickey is teaching that class first at Cornell University, where she is a visiting professor for the Fall 2019 semester.
+Dickey taught that class first at Cornell University, where she was a visiting professor for the Fall 2019 semester.
 It represents her self-described fascination with “how technologies are integrated into our environments – not just as a tool for design” and builds on her previous experiences teaching robotics in Glasgow, Scotland, in the summer of 2018 and in her Fall 2018 computational methods class at UNC Charlotte, which ended with a high-stakes robot runway show and battle in Storrs Salon.

 Technology, and “how it affects the way we occupy space,” is a subject of her research, too.
 In the spring of 2018, Dickey turned Storrs Gallery into “a petri dish” of experimentation with her interactive installation, Air Hugs.
 The “Air Hugs,” 12-foot-long massive mylar balloons that hung from the ceiling, turned the gallery into a “sensing environment” that responded to visitors by “inhaling and exhaling,” creating “a socially enveloping brilliance of reflection and light.”